-Engaging the broader community in our activities, explaining the need for conservation, sharing how research is conducted, and letting people know what they can do to help, are key aspects in our aim to foster lifelong interest in nature.
+Engaging the broader community in our activities, explaining the need for conservation, sharing how research is conducted, and engaging people in ways that they can help, are key aspects in our aim to foster lifelong interest in and connection with nature.

-Through a seasonal research update and our social media accounts we show people the research and conservation activities we undertake every day across the Otways, taking them to places few people experience and explaining why our work to protect these places is important.
+Through a CEC seasonal research update, and our social media accounts we show people the research and conservation activities we undertake every day across the Otways, taking them to places few people experience and sharing why our work to protect these places is important.

-Our Wildlife Wonders social media posts aim to both educate and entertain, showing people the wonderful experience they can have at Wildlife Wonders, as well as sharing important information about our events, the animals who live here, and the research that every visit helps to fund.
+Our Wildlife Wonders social media posts aim to both educate and entertain, showing people the wonderful experience they can have at Wildlife Wonders, as well as presenting important information about our events, the animals who live here, and the research that every visit helps to fund.
 We also send a monthly "What's On" email to our subscribers.